Step Back in Time

 The original main lodge was built in 1903 and modeled after the famous Adirondack camps.
 Mr. Stout spared no expense, bringing in four-inch-thick plank floors and carved beams imported from the Black Forest in Germany.
 A special railway station was built in the Narrows for Mr. Stout and his family to use.
 He moved his family and servants north from Chicago for the summer months.

-The fireplace dining room features stone imported from Italy.
+The dining room fireplace features stone imported from Italy.
 The fireplace in the living room is built of pink quarry rock from the Hardscrabble Hills.

 The main island is connected to the east island by a steel bridge that was gifted by none other than Andrew Carnegie himself.